Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives: Experiments and Case Study

+{\textbf{Experimental Results:}} Across all datasets, folds, ensemble depths, and budgets of rules $K$, we compare the out-of-sample $R^2$ of our framework against our competing methods.
+We report the percent increase in out-of-sample $R^2$ between our framework and our competing algorithms, defined by: $(\text{Our Method} \ R^2 - \text{Competing Method} \ R^2)/(\text{Competing Method} \ R^2)$.
+Percent increases above 0 indicate that our method outperforms the competing algorithm.
 In Figure \ref{rule_experiment_results.pdf}, we show the distribution of these results across all datasets and folds in our experiment.
 Each panel in the figure shows results for a different ensemble depth, $\{3,5,7\}$.
 The horizontal axes in each panel shows $K$, the budget on the number of rules, and the vertical axes show the percent increase between our algorithm and our competing methods.
 The box-plots are color-coded by competing method and show the distribution of percent increases across all datasets and folds.

 We observe that our estimator consistently outperforms competing methods in constructing interpretable rule sets; the interquartile ranges of all box plots in Figure \ref{rule_experiment_results.pdf} are strictly positive.
 Compared to the best-performing competing method, FIRE, our approach achieves approximately a \textbf{50\%}, \textbf{20\%}, and \textbf{8\%} increase in out-of-sample $R^2$ when extracting rule sets from ensembles of depths 7, 5, and 3, respectively.
 Our method also shows increasing performance gains over RuleFit and FIRE as ensemble depth increases, owing to its ability to prune rule depth.
 In contrast, these competing methods are limited to extracting sets of high-depth rules, which tend to perform poorly.
 In addition, ForestPrune performs poorly due to its limited flexibility: it can only prune tree depth and cannot extract decision rules from trees, which restricts its effectiveness in producing sparse rule sets.
 Finally we note that ISLE fails to extract sparse rule sets when ensemble depth is greater than 3.
 A single tree of depth 5 already contains more than 25 rules, so we omit ISLE from the depth 5 and depth 7 displays.
-These results demonstrate that our method significantly outperforms competing algorithms in extracting sparse, interpretable rule sets.